Retour au Menu Principal, Version française

 Occasional but rare in the bay

-• The Bass Largemouth.
+• The Smallmouth Bass.
 Their weight may vary from 1 pound to 3 pounds

 To know the fishing period and the daily quotas of our territory